 - Complexity increases as multiple tables are added to the data model with time.

-- Resources skilled in data modeling are required, and that can be expensive and challenging to find.
+- Resources skilled in data warehouse data modeling are required, which can be expensive and challenging to find.

 - The preliminary setup and delivery are time-consuming.

 - Additional ETL operation is required since data marts are created after the creation of the data warehouse.

 - This approach requires experts to manage a data warehouse effectively.